GEORG-AUGUST-UNIVERSITÄT GÖTTINGEN, Göttingen, Germany, 2016–Pres

 - Anne Tanenbaum Centre for Jewish Studies Collaborative Doctoral Program

-- Thesis: From Ink Traces to Ideology: The Material, Text, and Composition of the Manuscripts of the Community Rule at Qumran
+- Thesis: From Ink Traces to Ideology: Material, Text, and Composition of the Qumran Community Rules

 - Minors: Rabbinics, Syriac